Responsible Pet Relationships

 . . .
 Spend time training your canine or feline friend, and getting to know how his wonderful mind works.
 Training is a good way to spend more time with your pet, and it's beneficial to keep up the training for the pet's lifetime.
 And you get something accomplished.
 Anytime you engage your pet in active learning or stretch a pet's mind, you are making your pet happier and healthier.

-Go to obedience training workshops, if you have dogs.
+If you have dogs, go to obedience training workshops.
 The more you do with your pet, the happier he will be.
 The stronger your relationship with your elegant furry friend the easier it is to give you and him great joy.

 The Story of Cocoa - A Lucky Dog